I would like to display videos in my Lighthouse Studio survey. How do I do this?

 If you only have one format, you will want to convert it to the other formats so there will be a greater chance of it working in other browsers.
 There are many free online video converters available, such as http://www.online-convert.com/.

 There are also new video formats and standards that are being developed, like the WebVTT (Web Video Text Tracks) and HEVC/H.265.
-If you want to use these formats, you need to make sure your respondents have browsers that can display them.
-Below is a framed window that displays content from the https://caniuse.com website.
-It displays the browser versions which are compatible with HTML 5 video tags.
+If you want to use these formats, you need to make sure your respondents have browsers that can display them. https://caniuse.com/#search=video displays the browser versions which are compatible with HTML 5 video tags.

 You should also keep in mind that because these videos are being stored in your graphics folder, that means it will take extra bandwidth the download the files.
 In other words, the video won't start playing until the video has been completely downloaded.
 You may want to warn the respondent that they will need to wait for the video to download before they can view it.
 Furthermore, you may want to tell them that if they have to pay for data, they may incur extra charges to download particularly large videos.